kurtisgrant/thordle/README.md

 ## Instructions

-Guess the THORDLE in five tries.
+Guess today's THORDLE in five tries..

-Each guess must be a valid five-letter word.
-Hit the enter button to submit.
+Type your guesses for three valid five-letter words then hit enter to submit.

-After each guess, the color of the tiles will change to show how close your guess was to the word.
+The tiles will change colour to reveal clues about the answers.

 **Green** means the guessed letter was correct.